skcheerla/RedHat-OpenShift/Cluster Operators.md

-Got it 👍 Let’s go step by step.

 ---

 ### 🔹 What is an OpenShift Cluster Operator?

-In **Red Hat OpenShift**, an **Operator** is a method of packaging, deploying, and managing a Kubernetes application.
 A **Cluster Operator** is a **special kind of Operator** that manages core platform components of the OpenShift cluster itself.

 Think of them as **managers for the cluster’s critical services**—they ensure OpenShift’s infrastructure components are installed, upgraded, healed (self-repaired), and configured correctly.